jg210/merging/README.md

 Work in progress.

 This kotlin android app will merge photos of faces.
+Currently, it:

+* Allows photos to be taken.
+* Does face detection.
-Currently, it just allows photos to be taken, does face detection and displays the number of detected faces.
+* Displays the number of detected faces.
+* Shows onboarding and licence information.

 It's using: